spatialtopology/task-social/README.md

 * Repository: https://figshare.com/articles/A_new_set_of_three_dimensional_stimuli_for_investigating_mental_rotation_processes/1045385

 ## To Dos
-- [ ] Extract jitters
+- [ ] Overall: Extract jitters from ABCD code
+- [ ] Overall: cue type "high" low"
-- [ ] Change movie dimension - 8/19 meeting
+- [ ] Overall: cue image
-- [ ] Change cognitive task duration to 4 sec
+- [ ] Overall: limit rating to semi-circle

+- [x] Pain: pilot pain, actual ATS
+- [x] Pain: 4s duration

+- [x] Vicarious: Select new videos. code?
-- [ ] Split video participants into half
+- [ ] Vicarious: Identify video scheme
+- [x] Vicarious: Counterbalance re-do.
+Split videos into two for the two blocks
-- [ ] Use one for block 1, use the other for block 2
+- [x] Vicarious: Use one for block 1, use the other for block 2

-- [ ] Line up cue type "high" low"
-- [ ] Line up cue image
-- [ ] Line up random order
+- [ ] Cognitive: Change cognitive task duration to 4 sec (currently, it is self-paced)